 What is the Buyer's Journey?

-The standard decision-making process, also known as the “buying journey” or the “purchase funnel,” goes through several stages:
+The standard decision-making cycle, also known as the “buyer’s journey” or the “purchase funnel,” refers to the process customers go through when purchasing a product or a service.

-- Consideration Stage – Information search & evaluation of alternatives.
+• Consideration – The second stage includes an information search & evaluation of alternatives.

 The term “messy middle” was coined to describe how users navigate this space of abundant information between trigger and purchase.